winstxnhdw/CapGen/README.md

 options:
   -h, --help      show this help message and exit
   -g, --cuda      whether to use CUDA for inference

+cpu:
+  -t, --threads   the number of CPU threads
+  -w, --workers   the number of CPU workers

 required:
   -c, --caption   the chosen caption file format